imrafaelmerino/vertx-effect/docs/README.md

 ## <a name="modules"><a/> Modules

-In **vertx-effect**, **a module is a special Verticle whose purpose is to deploy other Verticles and expose lambdas to communicate with them**.
+In **vertx-effect**, **a module is a special verticle whose purpose is to deploy other verticles and expose lambdas to communicate with them**.
 Let's put an example:

 ```java